Aramark [ARMK] Holding Strong: What’s pushing it?

 Turning to investigate this organization’s capital structure, Aramark [ARMK] has generated a Total Debt to Total Equity ratio of 201.27.
 Similarly, its Total Debt to Total Capital is 66.81, while its Total Debt to Total Assets stands at 48.65.
 Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 199.16, and its Long-Term Debt to Total Capital is 66.11.

-This stock’s Beta value is currently 1.80, which indicates that it is 48.76% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 25.88.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 1.42, which indicates that it is 20.56% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 37.14.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Aramark [ARMK] a Reliable Buy?